speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 ### Overview

 The Speaking Portal Project (SPP) is built to connect with Kukurella's Text-to-Speech platform as an API.
-The SPP is broken down into three main components: *The *API**, **The Phoneme Factory**, and **The Animation Factory**.
+The SPP is broken down into three main components: **The API**, **The Phoneme Factory**, and **The Animation Factory**.

-### API

-Speaking Portal API creates an MP4 output animation from a synthesized speech file and text input based on Kukarella TTS.
+The Speaking Portal API generates an MP4 animation from the speech file and text file received from Kukarella's TTS process.
 Text and audio inputs are first processed and converted into a json file containing phonemes and their timings.
 This processing is done via the [Rhubarb library](https://github.com/DanielSWolf/rhubarb-lip-sync).
+(Phonemes are the smallest unit of sounds that uniquely identify distinct sounds within words.)
+Once a phoneme file is created, the animation process then identifies which avatar assets to use based on the phoneme.
+Other features, such as blinks and pose changes are added, and then all image assets are rendered in a video file through ffmepg.

+### API

-(Phonemes are the smallest unit of sounds that uniquely identifies words from one another.)
-Once a phoneme file is created, it is processed in a phoneme processor, which maps phonemes to  mouth assets.
-The mouth assets are then added onto an avatar and rendered in a video file through ffmepg.
-The API, once request is received, initializes a node instance, creates a `/tmp` directory for file I/O operations, and begins the animation process by sending all user inputs to main.
+Once the API receives the request, it initializes a node instance, creates a `/tmp` directory for file I/O operations, and begins the animation process by sending all user inputs to main.

 Here's a typical example of the JSON used in a POST request.